 Lauren Benton

-Lauren Benton is a comparative and world historian whose research focuses on the legal history of European empires and the history of international law.
-She is the Barton M. Biggs Professor of History at Yale, with a secondary appointment at the Law School.
+Lauren Benton is a legal historian who writes about the legal history of European empires and the history of international law.

-Benton is the author of four books, including three in global legal history: Rage for Order: The British Empire and the Origins of International Law, 1800–1850, coauthored with Lisa Ford; A Search for Sovereignty: Law and Geography in European Empires, 1400–1900; and Law and Colonial Cultures: Legal Regimes in World History, 1400–1900, which was awarded the James Willard Hurst Prize and the WHA Jerry Bentley Book Prize.
-Benton’s coedited books include (with Bain Attwood and Adam Clulow) Protection and Empire: A Global History and (with Richard Ross) Legal Pluralism and Empires, 1500–1850.
+Benton’s most recent book, on the global legal history of war, is They Called It Peace: Worlds of Imperial Violence (Princeton University Press, 2024).
+Other books include Rage for Order: The British Empire and the Origins of International Law, 1800–1850 (co-authored with Lisa Ford); A Search for Sovereignty: Law and Geography in European Empires, 1400–1900; and Law and Colonial Cultures: Legal Regimes in World History, 1400–1900, which was awarded the James Willard Hurst Prize from the Law & Society Association and the Jerry Bentley Book Prize from the World History Association.
+Benton’s co-edited books include (with Bain Attwood and Adam Clulow) Protection and Empire: A Global History and (with Richard Ross) Legal Pluralism and Empires, 1500–1850.

-In 2019, the Toynbee Foundation awarded Benton the Toynbee Prize for significant contributions to global history.
-She is a recent recipient of a Guggenheim Foundation Fellowship and currently serves as president of the American Society for Legal History.
+In 2019, Benton received the Toynbee Prize for significant contributions to global history.
+In 2019–2020, she was a Guggenheim Foundation Fellow and member of the Institute for Advanced Study.
+In 2021, she received a Berlin Prize fellowship.